 The proposed program for creating the stormwater management district and imposing the fees established herein has received input and comment from the public through its review at publicly advertised public meetings of the Township of Pine's Board of Supervisors (including on October 20, 2017) and has been the subject of a specific public hearing held upon this chapter (and duly advertised by required public notice) on December 4, 2017, at 6:30 p.m. in the Township of Pine's Community Center.

 The fees as determined herein are fair, reasonable, equitable, and uniform, and are based on the following facts:

-The fees specified herein shall be applicable to all properties within the Township of Pine's Stormwater Management District, except as may otherwise be provided by the terms of this article.
+The fees specified herein shall be applicable to all properties within the Township of Pine's Stormwater Management District, except as may otherwise be provided by the terms of this chapter.

 Tax-exempt properties, as so determined by the Allegheny County Real Estate Department, will not be assessed the fees specified herein.

 All included residential properties with stormwater maintenance responsibilities and which do not maintain their stormwater management facilities in accordance with best management practices (as approved and inspected by the Township) will be assessed a fee as provided herein and in the Township of Pine Fee Schedule.
 The Township of Pine may contract for the required maintenance on behalf of the responsible property owners.

 All included properties with stormwater maintenance responsibilities and which do maintain their stormwater maintenance facilities in accordance with best management practices (as approved and inspected by the Township) will be credited the otherwise herein-required fee.